 Mature Asian longhorned beetles can range from one to one-and-a-half inches long, with four-inch long antennas.
 The beetles are characterized by black and white coloration.
 In Asia, the Asian longhorned beetle is called the starry beetle because of the irregular pattern of white spots on the beetle’s wing covers.
 The antennae of the beetles are also alternating black and white banded.
 Trees that are targeted by this pest species are typically destroyed from the inside-out as the Asian longhorned beetle feeds on the xylem and phloem, tissues that transport water and nutrients throughout the living tree.
 Mature beetles leave the trees they have been feeding on, making exit holes as big as a ballpoint pen, around late May through October.
 Symptoms of the beetle’s presence include sap oozing from the exit hole and sawdust on the lower tree branches.

-If you think you have found an Asian longhorned beetle, please contact DPI at email@example.com or 864.646.2140.
+If you think you have found an Asian longhorned beetle or an infested tree, please contact DPI at firstname.lastname@example.org or 864-646-2140.

 - Nursery and Dealer Licensing Program

 - Plant Pest Regulations